Chandigarh Kare Aashiqui: Critical response

 Hiren Kotwani of the Times of India rated the film with 4/5 and praised the direction of Abhishek Kapoor, writing, "he handles the hard-hitting reality of the subject with sensitivity and maturity".
 Umesh Punwani of Devesh Sharma of Filmfare gave the film a rating of 3.5/5 and wrote "Ayushmann and Vaani for giving their all to the film.
 The film isn’t without flaws but what it’s aiming at is such a huge thing that one would be wise to ignore them".
 Shubhra Gupta of Indian Express gave the film a rating of 2.5/5 and wrote "Ayushmann Khurrana, Chandigarh boy for real, is right at home in his bristly-brawny-softie Manu.
 Vaani Kapoor’s svelte certified physical trainer with a troubled past takes you back to the flash of promise she had shown in ‘Shuddh Desi Romance".
 Saibal Chatterjee of NDTV gave the film a rating of 2.5/5 and wrote "Despite all the woke noises that it seeks to make, it eventually does not budge an inch from its received wisdom about what constitutes masculinity".

 Response from Queer Community

 The film received mixed reviews from the queer community.
 In an article in Indian Journal of Medical Ethics, Queer writers Rohin Bhat and Kris Chudawala mentioned that the film missed the mark in proper representation of transgender community in the film.
-Satvik in his review in The Quint stated that the movie furthers Transphobia through its improper depictions.
-The use of transphobic slurs in the movie do not help the cause, he says.
+Satvik, in his review in The Quint stated that "the movie furthers transphobia through its improper depictions.
+The use of transphobic slurs in the movie do not help the cause".
 In her review of the movie for Gaysi, Ritushree Panigrahi says that she found resonance with the character of Manvi portrayed by Vaani Kapoor.
-Chintan Girish Modi for their review in Firstpost, calls the movie a landmark in terms of Transgender representation in Indian Film Industry, calling it sensitive and dignified.
+Chintan Girish Modi for their review in Firstpost, calls the movie a landmark in terms of transgender representation in Indian film industry, calling it sensitive and dignified.